 In June 2013 in New York, in the ambit of the 28th edition of the Steel Success Strategies conferences, he was awarded the “Willy Korf/Ken Iverson Steel Vision Award” for his contribution to the world steel industry.

 He is involved both through the Fondazione Giovanni Arvedi e Luciana Buschini, and through the Arvedi Group companies, in supporting many social, sport-related and cultural initiatives, one of the most outstanding of which is the creation and subsequent donation to the town of Cremona of the Violin Museum.
 In recognition of Giovanni Arvedi’s commitment to this project, in April 2013, with a decree by the President of the Republic, he was awarded a diploma for cultural and artistic merits by the Minister of Cultural Heritage, Lorenzo Ornaghi.

 On 30th October 2013 the Politecnico di Milano awarded him an honorary degree in Mechanical Engineering for his “creation and realization of highly innovative solutions in steelmaking, in particular in the in-line casting and rolling of steel with a system that is unique in the world, economically competitive and environmentally sustainable for a high quality product”.

 In December 2013 the Town Council of Cremona awarded him the “Town of Cremona Gold Medal” for his outstanding and extraordinary entrepreneurial, cultural, social and philanthropic achievements.

-More recently, in 2020, AIST (Association for Iron and Steel Technology) awarded him the AIST Tadeusz Sendzimir Memorial Medal reserved for people who have advanced world steelmaking and achieved significant breakthroughs.
+More recently, Giovanni Arvedi was awarded the “2020 AIST Tadeusz Sendzimir Memorial Medal” reserved for those who have achieved significant breakthroughs in the steelmaking world.